yangchh17/carto-review/README.md

 2. Sends the `.html` file to the reviewer
 3. **Reviewer** opens it, switches mode to **Reviewer**, adds comments per element
 4. Reviewer clicks **Save Excel** to generate the audit record, then **Save HTML** to send back
-5. Mapper opens the returned file — all previous rounds are visible in each element's history
+5. Mapper opens the returned file — all previous rounds are visible in each element's history, and all notes carry their full Save HTML history

+### Reading note history
+Each note field shows a **Note history** toggle below it once content is entered.
+Expand it to see:
+- The current live note (amber, "Last edited") — updates as you type
+- All previously saved versions with timestamp and who wrote them (Mapper / Reviewer)

+### Reading export round history
+Click the clock icon row below any element to expand its export history.
+Each round shows:
+- Round number, timestamp, direction ("Sent for review" / "Reviewer comments"), and person name — all on one line
+- The note recorded at time of export
+- Status at that point

+### Using the Change Log
+Click **Change Log** in the top bar at any time to see the full history for all maps in one view — current unsaved session, Save HTML stamps, and Save Excel rounds.

 ### Adding custom sections or fields
-1. Click the **⚙ Sections** button in the top bar
+1. Click the **Sections** button in the top bar
 2. Select a built-in section to add extra elements to it, or click **+ Add custom section** for a new one
 3. For each element, set the name, tag, description, and specs list
 4. Click **Done** — the checklist updates immediately

 > Custom sections and extra fields apply to the currently active map tab only.
 Different maps in the same project can have different checklist structures.

-### Reading the element history
-Click the clock icon under any element row to expand its history.
-Each export round shows:
-- Round number and timestamp
-- The note written at time of export
-- Status at that point (e.g. Mapper to fix → Good)
-- Who submitted it and in which direction

 ---